 When I was a child, our pantry was full of these (very sugary and very industrial) syrups.
 On weekends, after the beach or the swimming pool, my siblings and I were allowed to pick a flavor, mix it with iced water, ingurgitate, and ask for more.

-But nowadays Italy is rediscovering traditions and is homemaking everything again.
-Many moms are making almond milk in a blender or with a cheesecloth: it’s so much easier than they thought.
+Nowadays, Italy is rediscovering traditions and is homemaking everything again.
+Many moms make almond milk in a blender or with a cheesecloth: it’s so much easier than they thought.

 Italian almond milk recipe

 - 1/4 gallon water 1 lt